LibreCat/Plack-Auth-SSO-OIDC/README.md

     - jwt payload.
 Can be decoded with base64 into a json string
     - jwt signature
 - the jwt payload from the `id_token` is decoded into a json string and then to a perl hash.
 All this data is stored `$session->{auth_sso}->{info}`.
 One of these attributes will be the uid that will be stored at `$session->{auth_sso}->{uid}`.
 This is determined by configuration key `uid_key` (see above). e.g. "email"

+# NOTES

+- Can I reauthenticate when I visit the application?

+    When this Plack application is for example mounted at

+    `/auth/oidc`, then you can reauthenticate by visiting

+    it again, but it depends on your configuration what actually

+    happens at the openid connect server.
+If `prompt` is not

+    set anywhere (neither in `authorize_params` nor in the

+    current url if that is allowed), then the external server

+    will just sent you back with the same tokens.

 # LOGGING